 When it comes to absorbing bacteria, oils, old makeup, sweat, drool, hair products, and all the other human gunk on you, your pillow is like a sponge.
 Just imagine it, you deposit these materials on your pillowcase all night long, night after night.
 Your pillow may look clean but trust us, it’s not.

-If you sleep 7-8 hours each night (like you should), you’re exposing your skin to everything on your pillowcase for about 210-240 hours a month.
+If you get enough sleep 7-8 hours each night (like you should), you’re exposing your skin to everything on your pillowcase for about 210-240 hours a month.
 You’d be hard pressed to find anything else that touches your skin that much.

 how does this happen?